Special Corps of Gendarmes: Ranks and uniforms

 The Gendarmes used cavalry ranks of the Russian military ranks system introduced in 1826.
 Most branches of the Separate Corps wore light blue uniforms in contrast to the dark green of the regular army and police.
 Gendarmes of the Railroad Directorates were, however, distinguished by dark blue tunics.
+Khaki-grey service uniforms were worn for ordinary duties after 1909.

+The 1909–1914 dress uniforms shown opposite are derived from the detailed set of Russian Army coloured plates prepared by Colonel V.K.
+Shenk and published by the Imperial War Ministry in 1911.